This topic shows you how to register your apps to be able to use Facebook to authenticate with Azure Mobile Services.

-Choose a unique name for your app, select Apps for Pages, click Create App and complete the challenge question.
+Type a unique Display name for your app, choose Apps for Pages under Category, then click Create App ID and complete the security exercise.

-Click Settings, type the domain of your mobile service in App Domains.
-Also enter a Contact Email, then click Add Platform and select Website.
+Click Settings, type the domain of your mobile service in App Domains, enter an optional Contact Email, click Add Platform and select Website.